-A two-semester course covering the principles of accurate pronunciation in specified languages.
-Intended for the music student's first year of vocal study, the course instructs students of voice on the use of the International Phonetic Alphabet.
-The fall semester introduces students to the basic principles of the International Phonetic Alphabet using Italian, Latin and English languages.
-The spring semester continues to promote the same principles of diction skills for vocal production with German and French.
-Vocal Diction I is a prerequisite for Vocal Diction II.
-Co-requisite: Private voice lessons.
+The first of the four-semester sequence covering the principles of accurate pronunciation in specified languages.
+Intended for the music student's first and second year of vocal study, the courses instruct the student of voice on the basic skills in International Phonetic Alphabet (IPA).
+The first semester introduces students to the basic principles of the IPA and Italian diction.
+The second semester continues the study of IPA in Latin and English.
+The third semester continues to promote diction skills in the German language.
+The fourth semester completes the course sequence in the study of French diction.
+Students must take the sequence in chronological order and must study private voice during each semester.